My name is Ella Alton.

 Let me admit up front that my tragic flaw is, underneath it all, I’m way too serious.
 I’ve tried to correct my academic curiosity and weird demeanor by developing an off-hand attitude that sometimes passes for clever, but it’s mostly a ruse.
 For example, my first website in eighth grade was a “cosmic quest,” and kids could answer questions and advance to different levels on the site, but, overall, I was just showing off a technological skill that I don’t value much anymore.

 By the time we entered high school, Sam kept saying, “You’re the man, Bennett Starr” in this wacky, Saturday Night Live voice, and “You’re the smartest kid in class.
 Lenna McNair waits every Sunday for posts on your website.
 No kidding.
 If I’m lyin’, I’m dyin’.”

 True, Lenna McNair is inspiring.
+She’s two years older than I am.
 At first, when she would text me, I’d take blurry screen shots and save them in a folder marked Chemistry Formulas so no one would mess with them.
 I keep everything important on my phone or my computer, but my filing system’s a mess.

 I never advertised the site, Posts to the Universe, but some kids read the craziness anyway.
 Usually I wrote about cosmic mysteries or physics theories, with jokes and gossip interspersed, and I admit, some things were pretty funny.
 “High-larious” Sam said.
 My mom turned the praise-volume down to “quite entertaining”…but all of that was before William.

-After William, I quit posting online and wrote posts mostly for myself.
+After William, I quit posting on my old website and wrote posts mostly for myself on the hidden site.
 Things I didn’t understand became a lot more personal, and believe me, not much was funny anymore.